Deliver systems that make a difference

 At MIT, we ensure all students test their knowledge beyond the classroom in an industry internship.
 You’ll gain valuable experience during an industry project.
 It’s a fantastic opportunity to develop skills such as communication, collaboration and project management.
 You’ll extend your skills and expand your networks, putting you in a strong position for future job opportunities.

 Professor Agbinya is the author of a number of textbooks on networks and wireless communication.
 There’s no better person to learn from.
 His research includes inductive communication systems, big data analytics, wireless power transfer and the Internet of Things.
+He leads the Engineering and IT Schools at MIT.

-His previous experience includes lecturing at University of Technology Sydney, and senior research roles at Vodafone Australia and CSIRO Telecommunications developing speech recognition software for mobile phones.
+His previous experience includes lecturing at the University of Technology Sydney, and senior research roles at Vodafone Australia and CSIRO Telecommunications developing speech recognition software for mobile phones.

 When you study with us, you’ll make friends and industry connections that last a lifetime.
 Our welcoming student support team will help you start your career on the right foot and stay in touch as your career progresses.
 Our alumni network is active and encouraging.